unionai-oss/pandera/docs/source/dataframe_schemas.rst

         coerce=True,
     )

-You can refer to :ref:`schema_models` to see how to define dataframe schemas using the alternative pydantic/dataclass-style syntax.
+You can refer to :ref:`dataframe_models` to see how to define dataframe schemas using the alternative pydantic/dataclass-style syntax.